Artificial bone

 When designing implanted biomaterials, key criteria are biocompatibility, osteoconductivity, high porosity and biomechanics compatibility.
 Artificial bone was initially made of materials like metals and solid ceramics, which are strong enough to sustain the loading in bone.
 However, the rigidity of those materials created an enormous burden on patients and was not consistent with the criteria for implanting biomaterials.
 Artificial bones made of metal and ceramic tend to do poorly in terms of biocompatibility since it is difficult to blend into bone tissues.
-Thus, to better help those in need to live a more comfortable life, engineers have been developing new techniques to produce and design better artificial bone structure and material.

-The two major components of bone are hydroxyapatite [Ca10(PO4)6(OH)2], and collagen fibers.
+The two major components of bone are hydroxyapatite (Ca10(PO4)6(OH)2), and collagen fibers.
 Hydroxyapatite, which is one of the most stable forms of calcium phosphate, makes up about 60 to 65 percent of the bone.
 The rest of the bone is composed of materials including chondroitin sulfate, keratan sulfate and lipid.
 Increased research and knowledge regarding the organization, structure of properties of collagen and hydroxyapatite have led to many developments in collagen-based scaffolds in bone tissue engineering.
 The structure of hydroxyapatite is very similar to that of the original bone, and collagen can act as molecular cables and further improve the biocompatibility of the implant.